 As the proud owner of a life insurance policy you have signed a contract with your life insurer according to which a lump sum will be paid to the beneficiaries of that contract in the event of your death.
-Did you know that there are in fact six different parties to a life insurance contract, each with clearly defined roles and responsibilities?
+Did you know that there are in fact three different parties involved in a life insurance contract, each with clearly defined roles and responsibilities?
 Read on to learn more.

 As the policyholder you are obliged to: